BiswajitRakshit/OpenCV_LiveStreaming/README.md

-# OpenCV_LiveStreaming
-Face and eyes detection using xml model of Haarcascades
+# Face and eyes detection using xml model of Haarcascades

 In order to do object recognition/detection with cascade files, you first need cascade files.